Planting a Vegetable / Edible Garden

 At North Haven Gardens, we are passionate about gardening and about stocking fresh herbs and vegetables for any gardener wanting to take control of what’s in the garden…and thus what’s on the dinner plate.
-We also pride ourselves on our knowledgeable staff and library of learning resources to help all levels of gardeners grow with confidence.
+We also pride ourselves on our knowledgeable staff, including our garden coaches, and library of learning resources to help all levels of gardeners grow an amazing edible garden with confidence.

 First, you’ll need to select a location for your vegetable garden.
 An edible garden will need at least six hours of full sun every day, so this is the most important consideration in choosing where to locate your garden.
 You’ll also want easy access to a garden hose or spigot, and if you plan to compost, it’s convenient to locate the garden near the compost bin.
 One of the questions we often get is, “Do you design and install gardens?”
 While we don’t currently offer full garden design services, we do have a fee-based Garden Coach program, with talented, experienced staff who can meet with you privately, either at home or at NHG, to walk you through vegetable (as well as landscape and ornamental) gardening.